code-not-found/code-not-found.github.io/_posts/spring-kafka/2016-10-04-spring-kafka-embedded-unit-test-example.md

     receiver: receiver.t
 {% endhighlight %}

-> In order to have the correct broker address set on the `Sender` and `Receiver` beans during each test case we need to use the `@DirtiesContext` on all test classes.
+> To have the correct broker address set on the `Sender` and `Receiver` beans during each test case, we need to use the `@DirtiesContext` on all test classes.
 The reason for this is that each test case contains its own embedded Kafka broker that will each be created on a new random port.
 By [rebuilding the application context](http://docs.spring.io/spring/docs/current/spring-framework-reference/html/integration-testing.html#__dirtiescontext){:target="_blank"}, the beans will always be set with the current broker address.

 ## 5. Testing the Producer

-In the `SpringKafkaSenderTest` test case we will be testing the `Sender` by sending a message to a <var>'sender.t'</var> topic.
+In the `SpringKafkaSenderTest` test case, we will be testing the `Sender` by sending a message to a <var>'sender.t'</var> topic.
 We will verify whether the sending works by setting up a _test-listener_ on the topic.
-All of the setup will be done before the test case runs using the `@Before` annotation.
+All the setup will be done before the test case runs using the `@Before` annotation.

 For creating the needed consumer properties a static `consumerProps()` method provided by `KafkaUtils` is used.
 We then create a `DefaultKafkaConsumerFactory` and `ContainerProperties` which contains runtime properties (in this case the topic name) for the listener container.
 Both are then passed to the `KafkaMessageListenerContainer` constructor.

 Received messages need to be stored somewhere.
-In this example, a thread safe `BlockingQueue` is used.
+In this example, a thread-safe `BlockingQueue` is used.
 We create a new `MessageListener` and in the `onMessage()` method we add the received message to the `BlockingQueue`.

 > The listener is started by starting the container.